Aporbo/Dream-destination-client/README.md

 [ Dream-Destination Live Site](https://dream-destination-f64f9.web.app/)

-It is a demo e-commerce travel related website.
+It is a demo e-commerce travel related full-stack website.
 I have listed below some features of it.

 - any one can book a travel place .
 - different type of view for admin and user.